V.League 2: Competition format

-Seasons 2000 to 2019: Teams played a double round-robin format to earn points.
+Seasons 2000 to 2019: teams played a double round-robin format to earn points.
 The champion team was promoted to V.League 1.
-The bottom teams (1 or 2 teams depending on the year) were relegated to the National Second Division.
+The bottom 1 or 2 teams were relegated to the National Second Division.
 This format was used again in the 2022 and 2023 seasons, the last seasons to be held in a calendar year.

 In the 2020 season, after the first round of the round-robin, the top 6 teams played a single round-robin to find the champion, and the remaining 6 teams played a single round-robin to find the team to be relegated.
 The 2021 season was cancelled due to the COVID-19 pandemic.
 From the 2023–24 season onwards, the teams will play a double round-robin format over two years, from the autumn of the previous year to the summer of the following year.

 Television

 On 1 November 2022, FPT Group-owned FPT Play will be the new domestic broadcaster for Vietnamese Professional Football Leagues competitions (V.League 1, V.League 2 and Vietnamese Cup) effectively from 2023 until 2027.